Schustore/backend-coding-challenge/README.md

      "gateway": String       //optional
     }
   ```
+     Details:
+    - Accepts 3 parameters.
+1 is required, the other two are optional and narrow down the query.
+    - Able to return all existing gateways in the database.
+Setting "allGateways" to true will always return all existing gateways
-     Description: This endpoint accepts up to 3 parameters.
-It handles all querying for gateways and can return all gateways, all gateways with specific sensor types assigned to them, a specific gateway, and a specific gateway that also has specific sensor type assigned to it.
+    - Able to return all gateways with a specific sensor type assigned to it.
+    - Able to return a specific gateway.
+    - Able to return a specific gateway with specific sensors attached to it.

 - http://localhost:8082/api/v1/sensors/create